chucumber/mctoolkit/_posts/0001-01-01-hey-hey-look-at-me.markdown

 <p style="text-align: center;">&#10036; &#10036; &#10036;</p>

+><mark class="pk-highlight-long">What is the cost of not having a space to explore different sides of yourself?</mark>

 There were many points throughout the week at Kunsthall Stavanger where I wondered if I was actually mobilising citizenship but knew we were managing to do something.
 Now, a few years later, I have bigger questions about the notion of citizenship.
-It’s easy to question this work sometimes, but then I ask, <mark class="pk-highlight-long">‘What is the cost of not having a space to explore different sides of yourself?’</mark> There’s a huge weight on someone’s life when they haven’t had early experiences with something performative and expressive.
+It’s easy to question this work sometimes, but then I ask, ‘What is the cost of not having a space to explore different sides of yourself?’
+There’s a huge weight on someone’s life when they haven’t had early experiences with something performative and expressive.
 I think it messes up people and societies to not encourage healthy play.
 Even something as basic as a board game can be alienating if other players take it too seriously.
 At the same time, positive experiences with games can teach you to be a good sport and have fun, win or lose.
 Having spaces to take on other roles without taking things too seriously builds good, permeable boundaries between yourself and others.

 <figure>
   <img src="img/hey-hey-look-at-me/MobilizingCitizenship_Drama_216WEB.webp" alt="Mobilizing Citizenship workshop by Lex Brown, Melodrama, spring 2022.
 Photos: Helle Navratil / Kunsthall Stavanger." data-caption="Mobilizing Citizenship workshop by Lex Brown, <i>Melodrama</i>, spring 2022.
 Photos: Helle Navratil / Kunsthall Stavanger.">